schmiedeone/react-redux-express-boilerplate/README.md

 ### TASKS
 - ~~Create a new route / page~~
-- Use the MyCard component to create a carousel/gallery/slider (styling not mandatory) [Documentation about MUI Card](https://v0.material-ui.com/#/components/card)
+- Use the MyCard component to create a carousel/gallery/slider [Documentation about MUI Card](https://v0.material-ui.com/#/components/card).
+You can use whatever you feel is good for this task.
+It might be simple snippet created by yourself or you ca use a solution that already exists.
-- Populate each slide with a title and list of items fetched from the server (using route /api/items)
+- Populate each slide with a title and list of items fetched from the server (using route /api/items).
+- Style your carousel a bit to make it look cleaner and more appealing.
+You can use placeholder images or icons, if you want to, but it is not mandatory.
+You can also remove some parts of the code if you think they are not unnecessary.
 - Do the same step but use the /api/items/:id or /api/items/category/:category route so you would get items one at a time from the server
 - When an item in the list is clicked, it is added to a wardrobe object and we move to the next slide.
 - On the last slide, send the wardrobe data object to the server
 - Display the response message at the end (after sending the wardrobe data)

+### HINTS
+- Main page/Card page is available here: http://localhost:3000/#/mypage
+- To remove admin panel from the right sidebar press ctrl + b.